datamaskin/eprintreport/README.md

 At this point you should be able to execute: `grails run-app` at the command line.

+The domain JSON data can be found in the reports.json file

 The above assumes the following:
 * A Unix or Linux development environment or emulated.
 * git is installed and you have cloned the project from [github](https://github.com/pimpedoutgeek/eprintreport.git)